Redalyc: Bibliometric indicators

 Bibliometric techniques have been shown to be useful in development of indicators of scientific research activity to address emerging concerns such as institutional level analysis of capabilities and networks.
 Bibliometric indicators have been used for policy purposes for nearly 25 years and were developed to address central concerns of classical science policy - level of research output and its impact.
 They are incorporated in regular statistical series such as the National Science Foundation's (NSF) science indicators and are used in high-profile analyses by leading scientists and policy makers.

-Tools
+Conversion tools

 Redalyc database requires the submission of XML.
 This section lists the technologies that can be used for generating Redalyc XML.